 The ChiTuBox for Linux, MacOS and Windows is included in the 8GB USB stick.
 The interface of the slicer software looks similar to popular FFF slicers, such as CURA.

-On the left side of the user interface, there are setting options for the position and scaling of the print object.
+On the left side of the user interface, there are setting options for the position and scaling the print object.
 On the upper bar there are buttons for opening, saving and undoing changes.

 Another unique selling point is the “Dig Hole” button that can be used to drill a hole on the print object.
-But why would you want a hole in your beautiful printing unit?
+Why would you want a hole in your beautiful printing unit?
 To remove possible resin in prints that have hollow spots, as the resin inside the printing unit cannot solidify properly.

 On settings, the slicer has a ready-made settings template from the Elegoo Mars.
 These include the mandatory machine and print settings and other setting options for infills and resin.